-So, here’s our Five Minute Process that could potentially protect you from a huge financial mistake.
+So, here’s our five-minute process that could potentially protect you from a huge financial mistake.

 *We will be using The State of Florida as our example.
-If you live in another state, laws will be similar, but check your government’s regulations and laws for differences.
+If you live in another state, the laws will be similar, but check your government’s regulations and laws for differences.

-You’ll see a list of licenses on the screen, and in our particular case see the Air Conditioning, Electrical and General Contractors license we hold.
+You’ll see a list of licenses on the screen, and in our particular case, see the Air Conditioning, Electrical and General Contractors license we hold.
 (You can also click into the entry to further investigate the company – to ensure that everything is up to date with their Florida license and that you are looking at the right company.)